-(18) Respiratory Protection.
-The employer must develop and implement a respiratory protection program in accordance with Division 2/I, 1910.134, Respiratory Protection.
+(1[7]8) [Requirements for]Respiratory Protection.
+The employer must develop and implement a respiratory protection program in accordance with [See OAR 437,]Division 2/I, 1910.134, Respiratory Protection.

 The following note refers to the Respiratory Protection Standards, 1910.134(g)(3) Procedures for IDLH atmospheres and 1910.134(g)(4) Procedures for interior structural firefighting, ("two-in/two-out rule").